AnushSonone/anush-portfolio/README.md

 1. Listens for `hashchange` events
 2. Fetches the corresponding HTML partial
 3. Injects it into `<main id="app">`
-4. Updates the page title and active nav link
+4. Updates page title and canonical URL dynamically
+5. Updates active nav link styling
-5. Caches pages in memory for instant subsequent loads
+6. Caches pages in memory for instant subsequent loads

 ### Adding a New Page